Program Implementation Models

 - Individually Led Activities: These one-time activities use the Hatching Hope toolkit to provide training or promote nutrition.
 Activities can support any category of work and can be led by any individual, group or organization.

-Scroll over the map below to see details about these four implementation models in geographies where Hatching Hope currently operates.
+Scroll over the map below to see details about these five implementation models in geographies where Hatching Hope currently operates.